juev/awesome-stars/README.md

 ## Python

+- [ValdikSS/tor-relay-scanner](https://github.com/ValdikSS/tor-relay-scanner) – Tor Relay availability checker, for using it as a bridge in countries with censorship
 - [mivok/todotxt-tmsa](https://github.com/mivok/todotxt-tmsa) – todotxt-cli addon for working with the cycle
 - [dogsheep/apple-notes-to-sqlite](https://github.com/dogsheep/apple-notes-to-sqlite) – Export Apple Notes to SQLite
 - [markuswt/gpt-commit](https://github.com/markuswt/gpt-commit) – Generate commit messages using GPT-3